 - Now you can find out more information about your Surface RT battery in the saved report file.

-Registering your tablet, allows you to get quicker access to the technical support and check your tablet’s warranty status.
+Registering your tablet, allows you to get quick access to technical support and check your tablet’s warranty status.
 To register your Surface:

-- Go to Register Your Surface product page
+- Go to the Register Your Surface product page

 - Choose Surface RT from the Product field